-- Camera height: Enter the distance between the camera and the ground. - Road distance: Enter the distance between the camera and the middle of the road. - Max car speed: Enter the maximum car speed. - · Accelerometer: Turn on to automatically get the distance between the camera and the cars on the road. - Car distance: Enter the distance between the camera and the cars on the road.
+- Camera height: Enter the distance between the camera and the ground. - Road distance: Enter the distance between the camera and the middle of the road. - Max car speed: Enter the maximum car speed. - Automatic distance: Turn on to automatically get the distance between the camera and the cars on the road. - Car distance: Enter the distance between the camera and the cars on the road.

-Installation overview: Installation overview provides the position and angle you should install your camera for optimal view.
-It also indicates if there is need for any change in how you mount the camera.
+Installation overview: Shows the configured position and angle of your camera.
+It also indicates if there is a need for any configuration changes or changes to how you mount the camera.

-- Vertical angle: This should be between 0 and 29 for a good tilt position. - Horizontal angle: This should be between 0 and 29 for a good pan position. - Roll angle: This should be between 0 and 24 degrees for a good rotation. - Car distance: This is the distance that should be between the moving vehicles and the camera.
+- Vertical angle: Shows angle for tilt position. - Horizontal angle: Shows angle for pan position. - Roll angle: Shows angle for rotation. - Car distance: Shows the distance that should be between the moving vehicles and the camera.